michaelbragg/2015.ctbusinessawards.co.uk/web/_awards/technology-digital.md

 We will accept nominations from any company meeting the following criteria:

 - Are based in the West Midlands region
-- The company&nbsp;s primary business is providing leading digital or creative services
+- The company&rsquo;s primary business is providing leading digital or creative services
 - The competition is not open to the sponsor of this award

 ## Judging Criteria